haidang24/phantom-grid/README.md

 - [Cilium eBPF](https://github.com/cilium/ebpf) - eBPF library for Go
 - [TermUI](https://github.com/gizak/termui) - Terminal dashboard library

----
+## Disclaimer

 **WARNING:** This tool is for authorized security testing and research purposes only.
 Use responsibly and in compliance with applicable laws and regulations.
+The authors and contributors are not responsible for any misuse or damage caused by this software.